StefanoMeAn/Restaurants-RAG-Padova/README.md

 # Restaurants-RAG-Padova

 **Question Answering system with RAG about reviews of restaurants in Padova**
+---
+## Project overview
 This project creates a small pipeline for answering questions regarding restaurants in Padova.
+---
 ## The project can be structured as follow:
 ### Secion 0: Data retrieval
     Using the APIs from Google Maps, the following tasks were performed: